markusarnoldsson/reversi/README.md

 # reversi

+*This repository contains a fork of [Oliver Zhang](https://github.com/oliverzh2000)'s [C# and WPF-based Reversi](https://github.com/oliverzh2000/reversi).
+The fork will be used as a test bed environment for the undergraduate course in AI Programming at Jönköping University, in the fall semester of 2021.
+I'd like to express my gratitude to Mr Zhang for making his source code available under the GPL license, allowing such reuse.
+Any further comments in this file are the original contributions of Mr Zhang.*

+*Jönköping, 2021-08-24
+<br />Karl Hammar*

 My goal for this app was to make something simple and beautiful, yet featuring a highly competent AI capable of defeating most human players.